James Fetzer: Promotion of conspiracy theories

 Fetzer has backed claims the 2020 United States presidential election was "stolen" from Donald Trump.

-Legal problems
+Lawsuits

-Leonard Pozner, father of Sandy Hook victim Noah Pozner, sued Fetzer and his co-author, Mike Palacek, for defamation in a Dane County, Wisconsin court for statements contained in Nobody Died at Sandy Hook.
-Pozner’s son Noah, 6, was the youngest person killed during the mass shooting that left 26 people dead, including 20 children around Noah’s age.
-In June 2019, circuit judge Frank Remington found that Fetzer and Palacek had defamed the Pozners, with damages to be awarded at an October 2019 trial.
+Leonard Pozner, father of Sandy Hook victim Noah Pozner, sued Fetzer and his co-author Mike Palacek for defamation in a Dane County, Wisconsin court for statements contained in Nobody Died at Sandy Hook.
+Pozner’s son Noah, 6, was the youngest of the 26 people killed in the mass shooting.
+Fetzer and Palacek proceeded pro se.
+In June 2019, circuit judge Frank Remington found that Fetzer and Palacek had defamed the Pozners.
 On October 16, 2019, a jury in Wisconsin awarded Leonard Pozner $450,000 for defamation.
-Fetzer's appeals were denied by the Wisconsin Court of Appeals and the Wisconsin Supreme Court.
-Fetzer's petition for certiorari to the United States Supreme Court was denied on October 3, 2022.
+Fetzer's petition for certiorari to the Supreme Court of the United States was denied on October 3, 2022.